danielespitiacolombia/Adaptive-Drizzle-Blend/README.md

 ## Installation

-1. Download the file `Adaptive_Drizzle_Blend.js`
+1. Download and extract the zip file Adaptive-Drizzle-Blend-main.zip
 2. In PixInsight go to: Script → Feature Scripts → Add
-3. Select the downloaded file
+3. Select the downloaded file folder
 4. The script will appear under: Script → Utilities

 ------------------------------------------------------------------------